ActDistill: General Action-Guided Self-Derived Distillation for Efficient Vision-Language-Action Models: ActDistill

 \subsection{Graph-Structured Encapsulation}

-\textbf{Motivation.} In embodied decision-making, the intermediate visual-language representations of large VLA models often entangle spatial configurations and semantic dependencies, obscuring the components that are truly decisive for action prediction.
+\textbf{Motivation.} In VLA models, the intermediate visual-language representations often entangle spatial configurations and semantic dependencies, obscuring the components that are truly decisive for action prediction.
 To expose these dependencies, we reformulate the teacher's intermediate representations into graph-structured abstractions that capture the relational interplay among perceptual and linguistic cues.
 Whereas standard attention models dense global correlations, the graph formulation introduces explicit sparse structural priors that help separate manipulation-relevant interactions from irrelevant background signals.
+Critically, this graph is not a generic relational module: its topology is shaped end-to-end by action prediction objectives, ensuring that the learned sparse structure reflects true action-relevant dependencies rather than general perceptual correlations.
 This formulation establishes a structured bridge between perception, instruction, and control, providing a relational abstraction through which the student can acquire a more disentangled and action-centric understanding of the task.

 \textbf{Graph-Structured Encapsulation Process.} Given the $l$-th layer hidden representation $\bm{h}_l$ of the teacher backbone, each token feature $\bm{h}_{l,i}$ is treated as a node in a dynamic relational graph $\mathcal{G}_l=(\mathcal{V}_l,\mathcal{E}_l)$, where $\mathcal{V}_l$ denotes the node set and $\mathcal{E}_l$ represents learnable edges that encode contextual dependencies.
 The adjacency matrix $\hat{\bm{A}}_l$ is computed as